SPRING ALLERGIES 101

 While the start of spring is pretty much the same every year (March 19th, 20th, or 21st), the start of spring allergy season is something else entirely.
 In some parts of the country, spring allergy season can start as early as February, and last well into summer!1

-So even though it may not technically be "spring," your nasal congestion, sneezing, itchy, watery eyes, and a runny nose could very well show up earlier and stick around long past
+So even though it may not technically be "spring," your nasal congestion, sneezing, itchy, watery eyes, and a runny nose could very well show up earlier and stick around long past their welcome.

 But that doesn't mean you have to let spring allergy season catch you off guard.
 In just a few minutes (or less, if you're a speedy reader), you'll get the inside track on spring allergies—what causes them, what they do, and more importantly, what you can do about them.
 Now, let's get to it.